Ghosn's Renault lieutenant drew extra salary via holding - documents | MarketScreener

 There is nothing to suggest that the payments by Renault-Nissan BV (RNBV) were illegal or violated Renault-Nissan rules, but they highlight governance issues and potential conflicts of interest.

-"Individual compensation, while entirely justified, is not publicly disclosed, in accordance with the law," a Renault spokesman said in an emailed statement.
+"Individual compensation, while entirely justified, is not publicly disclosed, in accordance with the law," a Renault spokesman said in a statement.
 "Renault would be outraged by any publication of an identified executive's pay, which constitutes personal information."

 Sepehri currently sits on the RNBV board with nine other Renault and Nissan executives, and is the only director who drew a compensation package directly from the subsidiary, according to the documents and a senior alliance executive.